 Angela serves as Assistant Organizer for DesignMil.
 Angela is a Senior at UW-Milwaukee pursuing a BFA in Design and Visual Communication.
 She currently works as a Graphic Designer for UW-Milwaukee’s Restaurant Operations.
 Angela joined the team to coordinate DesignMil to aid in providing a great opportunity for nonprofits, designers, developers, students, and Milwaukee alike.

 Emily serves as Assistant Organizer for DesignMil.
-Emily works as a Designer for JWD-Creative.
+Emily works as a Designer in the Milwaukee area.
 She joined the team to coordinate DesignMil, because it combines her two passions: design, and giving back to the community.
 After working at United Way of Greater Milwaukee, Emily is excited to be working again to benefit Milwaukee non-profits and the community.

 Steve is the Creative Director for DesignMil.
 He believes design is a tool that can make change better.
 That understanding a problem from the inside out, creates solutions that work from the outside in.
 Steve also believes designers have a responsibility to give back to the community by using their skillset for the greater good.